SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter9.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 9
-title: Chapter 9 - The Guard at the Outer Gate
+Title: Chapter 9 - The Guard at the Outer Gate
-layout: default
 ---

 ## *The Silk of Fate*